Avista Animal Helpers Therapy Dog Program of Louisville, Colorado

 Note: Our TDBC Leadership group has several members who are also tester/observers for Alliance of Therapy Dogs.
 If you would like some assistance getting started with the testing, please contact us through this website.

 Therapy Dog Classes: Attending the Avista Student Class is mandatory.
 Our class is not a training class for dogs.
 It is a class procedure implementing the 3E concept of Evaluation, Education and Enrollment.
-This 3E program is specific to Avista Hospital therapy dogs and includes the TDBC learning points so you can enroll at other hospitals and facilities.
+This 3E program is specific to Avista Hospital therapy dogs and includes the TDBC learning points so you can qualify to enroll at other hospitals and facilities.
 This “7 Step” program includes:

 - (Evaluation) Validation/implementation of you and your dog being registered with a national Therapy Dog Assn.